w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

                 sh:maxCount 1;
         ] .
 ```

-We need to decide how to connect the policy with its SHACL constraint.

 If it is required to get all actions that conform to those constraints reported (and not use any of SHACL's Advanced Features https://www.w3.org/TR/shacl-af/#SPARQLTarget) it is possible to get them like this: